 Peer To Peer Lending Guide

 As peer to peer lending rapidly grows, more and more companies are launching.
-If I were a peer to peer lending beginner, the sheer number of company and loan choices would be overwhelming and possibly off-putting.
+If I were a peer to peer lending beginner, the sheer number of company and loan choices would be overwhelming.

-I believe that peer to peer lending has a place in a diversified investment portfolio as peer to peer lending offers something for everyone.
-Younger investors like the higher risk / higher return investments and enjoy the variety while many retirees I speak to are investing through Ratesetter, Zopa and Assetz Capital as a way of providing monthly income.
-Peer to peer in many ways, can act similarly to a fixed income bond product that can be extremely useful for those nearing or in retirement age.
+I believe that peer to peer lending offers something for everyone and has a place in a diversified investment portfolio.
+Younger investors like the higher risk / higher return investments and enjoy the variety while many retirees I speak to are investing through Ratesetter, Funding Circle and Assetz Capital as a way of providing monthly income.
+Peer to peer lending in many ways, can act similarly to a fixed income bond product that can be extremely useful for those nearing or in retirement age.